 The immune system protects the body against foreign invaders.
-But with RA, it stimulates the production of antibodies that attack the lining of healthy joints.
+In RA, this immune system malfunctions by cases of stimulating the production of antibodies that attack the lining of healthy joints.

 Elbow pain can start in the early stages of the disease.
 As RA progresses, other parts of the body become affected, too.
 This includes the joint lining in the hips, knees, and hands.